Princess Therese of Saxe-Altenburg

-Princess Therese of Saxe-Altenburg (21 December 1836 - 9 November 1914) was a Princess of Saxe-Altenburg by birth and a Princess of Sweden and Norway as the wife of Prince August, Duke of Dalarna.
+Princess Therese of Sweden and Norway, Duchess of Dalarna (born Princess Therese of Saxe-Altenburg; 21 December 1836 - 9 November 1914) was a Princess of Saxe-Altenburg by birth and a Princess of Sweden and Norway as the wife of Prince August, Duke of Dalarna.
 She was known in Sweden as Teresia.

 Early life

 Born to Prince Eduard of Saxe-Altenburg and Princess Amalie of Hohenzollern-Sigmaringen, Thérèse spent her childhood in Bavaria.
 After her father's death in 1852, she lived with her cousin, Queen Marie of Hanover, and later with her maternal uncle, Karl Anton, Prince of Hohenzollern.

 Marriage

 In 1864, Prince August of Sweden and Norway, Duke of Dalarna visited her in Düsseldorf, and after he had spent a week to get to know her, their engagement was announced.
 They were married on 16 April 1864 in Altenburg.
 She was then styled Princess of Sweden and Norway and Duchess of Dalecarlia (Dalarna).

 In Sweden her name was Teresia (legal spelling from 1901).
 She has been described as small and frail in her appearance.
 Teresia and August were not romantically involved, but were good friends, and lived together harmoniously.
 They had no children.
 Teresia had mental problems and sometimes collapsed.
 August once said: "They call me stupid, but they should hear my Therese!"
 More affectionately, he also called her "my little Hopsy-Totsie" (Swedish: min lilla hoppetossa).
 She was a friend of her sister-in-law Eugenie, and visited her in Gotland during summers.
 She was interested in music and often present in a royal seat at the Royal Swedish Academy of Music.